yehiaibrahim1308/Publishing-House-Data-Insights-Analysis/README.md

 # Transformed Dataset Overview

+After transformation, the dataset is organized as follows:

 ![image](https://github.com/user-attachments/assets/02f9a538-b176-4875-8dc1-7758883c567e)

-# Measures and Hierarchies Defined in the Fact Table:
+# Fact Table: Measures and Hierarchies

-Hierarchies:
+Defined Hierarchies:
-a hierarchy for author titles that includes both the title name and the authors' full names City, store name, store ID, and title ID make up the hierarchy for store details.
+  Author Hierarchy: Includes both the book title and the author's full name.
+  Store Hierarchy: Structured by city, store name, store ID, and title ID.
-Title, author name, publisher id, and the actual royalty make up the royalty hierarchy.
+  Royalty Hierarchy: Consists of the title, author name, publisher ID, and the actual
+   royalty amount.

-Measures:
+Key Measures:

-Measure for the total number of stores
+  Total number of stores
-Measure for total advance payments by publisher to author Measure for total number of distinct royalty
+  Total advance payments by publishers to authors Total number of distinct royalty payments
-Measure for total number of orders
+  Total number of orders
-Measure for total number of years sales
+  Total number of sales by year
-Measure for total number of authors
+  Total number of authors
-Measure for total number of title-id
+  Total number of book titles (Title-ID)

 # Interactive Data Dashboard

+The dataset is complemented by an interactive data dashboard, allowing dynamic exploration of the data:

 ![image](https://github.com/user-attachments/assets/2f162e11-1afb-4e1f-926a-bce8d25fcc96)